-HTML file pages (HTML files) that can be viewed in your favorite web browser.
+Save to

+Saves the result table data to one or several text files.
+The unchanged original content of individual entries is written to the text file without custom columns nor additional information such as host and path.

+SORTING and LOCAL FILTERING will be preserved but only the portion of data currently present in the local memory

+Save to CSV file Save to CSV file Saving the data within the result formats are available.

-Icon / Control Description Save to CSV file Saves the selected columns of the result table to one or several comma- separated (CSV) files.
+Saves the result table data to one or several comma-separated (CSV) files.
 CSV files contain tabular data in plain text where each line represents a data record, each of them consists of one or several fields, separated by the character(s) of your choice.

 Saving the data to CSV files only makes sense if the content of all fields within the result table fits on a single line.

-Save to Excel file Saves the selected columns of the result table to one or several Excel files.
+Saves the result table data to one or several Excel files.
 The following formats are available.

+- Excel Workbook, Decorated (\.xlsx)

+- Excel Workbook (\.xlsx)

+- Excel 97-2003 Workbook, Decorated (\.xls)

+- Excel 97-2003 Workbook (\.xls)

+In the resulting Excel spreadsheets, the background color of individual result entry rows is always derived from their log level.

+Save to

-Excel Workbook, Decorated (.xlsx) Excel Workbook (.xlsx) Excel 97-2003 Workbook, Decorated (.xls) Excel 97-2003 Workbook (.xls) Save to JSON file Saves the selected columns of the result table to one or several JSON files.
+Saves the result table data to one or several JSON files.
 JSON (JavaScript Object Notation) is formatted and self-describing text for storing and interchanging data.

+Analyze result

-Analyze result data in Writes the selected columns of the result table to a database (CouchDB) in order to be further analyzed in a Koia web-application .
-Koia This functionality becomes available only after you've performed the following steps.
-1. Install CouchDB by following the instructions at https://github.com/centeractive/koia/tree/master/README. md#installing.
-Configure the access to your CouchDB and the Koia web- application in the preferences page "Result Options/Koia
+Writes the result data to a database (CouchD) in order to be further analyzed in a Koia web-application.

+This functionality becomes available only after you've performed the following steps.

+- Install CouchDB by following the instructions at https://github.com/centeractive/koia/tree/master/README. md#installing. - 2.
+Configure the access to your CouchDB and the Koia webapplication in the preferences page "Result Options/Koia Data Analysis" (menu item File > Preferences).